 Inveraray Jail, Argyle, Scotland

 Travel back into the 1800s.
-Hear stories of men, women and children who were tried and served sentences there.
+Hear the stories of men, women and children who were tried and served sentences there.
 Some of the children were as young as 7.
-Learn about how grim conditions were and find out the punishments they faced.
+Learn about how grim conditions were and find out about the punishments they faced.

 The history is fascinating.
 The details such as the prisoner names, numbers, ages and dates of the stories really bring the inmates to life.

-Costumed jail officers walk around and you can ask them questions about what life was like
+Costumed jail officers walk around and you can ask them questions about what life was like.

-The National Justice Museum shows the history of crime and punishment from medieval times up to the modern day At one time, it was a one stop shop for criminals.
+The National Justice Museum shows the history of crime and punishment from medieval times up to the modern day.
+At one time, it was a one stop shop for criminals.
 It acted as a Victorian police station, gaol, courtroom and execution site.
 There are many real prison cells to see that span a long period of history.

 Public executions were held on the front steps of the building.
 Richard Parker was the last person to be executed on the front steps.
 His crime was murdering his parents after a drunken row.